komali2/blog/content/posts/bootcamp-job-search.md

 I never had success with job leads through meetups.
 I had one job lead through a conference, once.
-A man had a phone case that looked like a giant rubber duck in his back pocket, so I asked if I could take a picture of his ass for my girlfriend at the time who loved ducks, he thought this was funny and a conversation led to him asking me to send him my resume for a developer evangelist position.
+A man had a phone case that looked like a giant rubber duck in his back pocket, so I asked if I could take a picture of his ass for my girlfriend at the time who loved ducks.
+He thought this was funny and a conversation led to him asking me to send him my resume for a developer evangelist position.
 Nothing ever came of that.
 I imagine this is because every single meetup's membership in the Bay Area is comprised of 75% job seekers, 50%